aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 3. Increase distance only when players maintain good mechanics.
 4. Use relay players between bases when practicing on the full 60-foot field.
 5. Add a second ball only after the team communicates and catches consistently.

+### Team-throwing version, for warm-up

+When the point is getting the whole team throwing to each other rather than teaching mechanics, run it as a race.

+- Two diamonds of cones, two teams, one ball each.
+- First team to complete five clean rotations wins.
+- A drop, an overthrow, or a throw that is not caught sends that team back to zero.

+The reset rule is what makes them throw at each other's chests instead of as hard as they can.
+Announce it before the first throw.

 **Video demonstration:** [Four Corners Drill](https://www.championshipproductions.com/news/2015/05/11/train-players-to-quickly-catch-and-throw/)